dpraul/democratic_ambisonics/README.md

 # Known Problems

- - While clients are joining, sometimes the WebSocket messages get the wrong priority for modifying GYRO.
+ - While clients are joining, sometimes the WebSocket processes get the wrong priority for modifying GYRO.
  This is likely a result of a global resources shared by many processes.
  This means votes might send to a room before it is created.
 If this happens, KeyError messages will appear in the console.
 After the room is created these will stop.